 Links to other pages:

-I operate HF mobile, and backpack portable originally using an FT-857D, but in February 2014 I have replaced it with an Icom ic-7000.
+I have been operating HF mobile, and backpack portable originally using an FT-857D, but in February 2014 I replaced it with an Icom ic-7000.
+The Yaesu developed a problem where it would remain on for only two seconds.
+It could not be repaired at a reasonable cost so I bought the Icom 7000 and a new LDG tuner.

 Split Rock Lighthouse, ARLHS USA 783.